Compound Fracture (film): Plot

-The film revolves around Michael Wolffsen (Tyler Mane), who is engaged to Juliette (Renae Geerlings), and both take care of teenager Brandon (Alex Saxon).
+The film revolves around Michael Wolffsen (Tyler Mane), who is engaged to Juliette (Renae Geerlings), who both take care of teenager Brandon (Alex Saxon).
 The teenager is Michael's nephew, the son of his sister Chloe (Susan Angelo), who has died.

-After a call from Michael and Chloe's father, Gary (Muse Watson), the trio arrives to the family estate to meet him and learn that he has dementia and loses his mind.
-Gary's new wife, Annabelle (Leslie Easterbrook), takes care of him but has decided to leave him because he was abusive and beat her.
+After a call from Michael and Chloe's father, Gary (Muse Watson), the trio arrives to the family estate to meet him and learn that he has dementia and is losing his mind.
+Gary's new wife, Annabelle (Leslie Easterbrook), takes care of him but has decided to leave him because he is abusive and beats her.

 Things turn dark after an obscure presence arrives with them and starts chasing them.
 Odd accidents and curious wounds happen.
-Gary tries to warn them, but because of his dementia, nobody believes him and doesn't trust them.
-We learn that Michael had shot and killed William, his brother-in-law, and Brandon's dad after William stabbed Chloe when she attempted to leave him and move in with Michael and Juliette.
+Gary tries to warn them, but because of his dementia, nobody believes him.
+We learn that Michael had shot and killed William, his brother-in-law, and Brandon's dad, after William stabbed Chloe when she attempted to leave him and move in with Michael and Juliette.

-Gary is surprised to know that William's ghost is there because only those with Nordic marks carved on their skin for a passage ritual can stay lingering in the place the ritual has been done.
+Gary is surprised to learn that William's ghost is there because only those with Nordic marks carved on their skin for a passage ritual can stay lingering in the place the ritual has been done.
 Soon the group discovers that Chloe had carved the rune into her family years ago before William became abusive.
-Annabelle walks away from protection and is murdered by the ghost with her niece.
+Annabelle walks away from protection and is murdered by the ghost along with her niece.

-A pair of cops who come to check the estate also are taken and savagely killed by ghost William, who is furious and seeking revenge against those who had taken his life.
+A pair of cops who come to check the estate are also taken and savagely killed by William’s ghost, who is furious and seeking revenge against those who had taken his life.

 A battle against William starts as they try to undo the bond done by Chloe and banish him once William breaks the spiritual defenses in the house.

-Gary does the only thing he thinks he can do to fight him and takes his life, giving the opportunity to Michael to banish William.
+Gary does the only thing he thinks he can do to fight him and takes his own life, giving the opportunity for Michael to banish William.

 After the bitter triumph, the surviving trio leaves the estate.